umbrella-fabric/TouSIX-Manager/README.md

 The figure below show the actual TouSIX deployement with 3 PoPs with each an Pica8 P-3290 and seprarated OpenFlow control channel network.
 Any OpenFflow 1.3 switch hardware or software could be used in theory.

 TouSIX is running in production with Pica8 whitebox OpenFlow switch with PicOS 2.6 in OpenVSwitch mode.
-PicOS 2.6 provides is able to mainain the last OpenFlow table state even after a reboot or a power outage even is there is no OpenFlow controller  reachable.
+We have chosen PicOS 2.6 because it is able to maintain the last OpenFlow table state even after a reboot or a power outage even is there is no OpenFlow controller reachable.

 <img src="http://195.154.106.70/topo_touSIX.021.png" title="Topology of TouSIX" width="600" height="500" />

+*Software architecture*

 <img src="http://195.154.106.70/soft_archi_tousix.001.png" title="TouSIX software architecture" width="600" height="500" />